To contact me:

 Meet the relentless engineer that brings vintage computers back from the dead

-My very well equipped basement lab, which was originally dedicated to serious startup work, is now put to good use for the R2-D2 build and vintage computers and test equipment restorations.
+My well equipped basement lab, which was originally dedicated to serious startup development work, is now put to fun use for R2-D2 building, test equipment, and vintage computers restorations.
 Which is an outlet for my engineering passion, since they don't let me turn the knobs in the lab at work anymore.
-Under the pseudonym CuriousMarc, I record and publish these wacky enginerding adventures on YouTube.
+Under the pseudonym CuriousMarc, I make videos of these enginerding adventures on YouTube.

-As you'll quickly realize, I have a particular liking for highly engineered, tour-de-force pieces that represent the best of their time and could not be easily replicated today.
-The more clever, inventive and contrived the better.
-In my choice of pieces, I also pay particular attention to the intrinsic beauty of the engineering and design.
-I want to celebrate engineering so good, it has inadvertently turned into art.
+As you'll quickly realize, I concentrate on highly engineered, tour-de-force pieces that represent the best of their time and could not be easily replicated today.
+The more clever and contrived the better.
+In my choice of pieces, I also pay attention to the intrinsic beauty of the engineering and design.
+I want to celebrate engineering so good, it has almost turned into art.